Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 	pickle.dump(vectorizer.vocabulary_, open('vocabulary.pkl', 'wb'))
 	```

-1. Return to the "Machine Learning" project page in the Azure Notebooks portal and download the two **.pkl** files by right-clicking them and selecting **Download** from the context menu.
+1. Return to the "Machine Learning" project page in the Azure Notebooks portal.
+Refresh the page and download the two **.pkl** files by right-clicking them and selecting **Download** from the context menu.
 Store them in the location of your choice on your hard disk.
 You will need them in the next lesson.

 	![Downloading the serialized model](media/download-files.png)